 This Manual explains the BSEA dispute resolution processes, but it does not discuss the substantive law that provides a student’s right to special education services and a school district’s responsibility to provide those services.
 Substantive special education law is important because any decision by a BSEA Hearing Officer after a due process hearing will be made in accordance with these legal standards.
 A resolution through mediation may also be guided by these legal standards.
 In addition, this Manual does not offer legal advice, nor can any member of the BSEA give you legal advice on your case.
 For these reasons, this Manual should not be considered to be a substitute for legal counsel or legal representation.

-What follows in this section of the Manual is a summary of BSEA mediation and due process hearing proceedings.
+What follows in this section of the Manual is a summary of BSEA dispute resolution processes.
 The remainder of the Manual will elaborate on what is described in the summary.
 At the end of the Manual, there is a Glossary to define the technical terms used in this Manual.

 Summary

-If you read nothing else, read the summary below

 Mediation: Mediation is an informal, voluntary, and confidential alternative for dispute resolution.
 In order for mediation to occur, both parties must agree to participate in the process.
 BSEA Mediators are neutral and experienced.
 They facilitate negotiation between the parties.
 The Mediator makes no decisions or judgments regarding the dispute.
 Rather, the parties have an opportunity to craft their own agreement, with the help of the Mediator.